 Fishing is always a work of enjoyment, and it may give you pleasure at any fishery.
 Although there are several kinds of fishing, the goal is the same.
 Also, there are some controversies about fly fishing vs. fishing.

-Ignoring the justifications (what is right or wrong), there are several people; some will prefer regular fishing, or some will like fly fishing.
+Ignoring the justifications (what is right or wrong), some people; will prefer regular fishing or fly fishing.
 Anyway, ignoring bias, I will give you a balanced view by paying attention to both ways.

 Regular fishing seems to be non-identical as long as it is not with the fly rod combination.
 Instead of these, it maybe uses only rod and reel or anything else.
 A traditional fishing method is called “spin fishing,” which uses only a rod corresponding to a spinner placed under the bar or bait.